pfSense Firewall 2.8: Install & Config – Settings Walkthrough

 There is about 65% overlap between DShield and ET.
 Still, I kept both feeds because pfBlockerNG deduplicates IPs before they ever reach the firewall table, so the overlap costs no extra states, no extra memory, and no extra processing time.
 Whereas, what I’d lose by dropping one list is the 35% that doesn’t overlap.
 I’ll continue to compare the two and may replace if I find better.
 Recommendations are welcome.

-For DNSBL, I’m not using GeoIP.
+For DNSBL, I’m currently not using GeoIP.
 I did briefly, but I think it’s overkill and prone to false positives depending on the countries blocked.
-If you do use it, I wouldn’t recommend mass country blocking.
+If you do use it, I wouldn’t recommend mass blocking of countries.
 It’s easy to get carried away!
-I’ve seen admins just block Russia and China.
-Even then, maybe just block inbound or outbound, not both.
+I’ve seen admins just 1 or 2 major countries they are 100% sure will have no need to reach their network.
+Even then, maybe just block inbound, or outbound, not both.
 It really varies depending on each network.
-For me, I decided to roll back GeoIP blocks.
+For me, I decided to disable GeoIP DNSBL.

 Services — DNS Resolver, DHCP and NTP